kt3k/hinterweld/CHARACTERS.md

 She is modeled after Nausicaa / Krile.
 She is a young girl.

-# Juan
+# Chid

-He is loosely modeled after Vincent / Edgar.
+He is loosely modeled after Vincent (FFVII) / Edgar (FFV).
 He is a young engineer.

 # Firion